srobotta/moodle-database-presets/README.md

 **Note**: whenever you export/import or copy the database activity these files must be copied as well and the links in the templates must be adapted to the new location.
 If you use external URLs then this is not necessary.

+## Multilanguage

+The database UI is multi-language capable like any other component in Moodle.
+The templates itself are not language capable.
+Whatever you type in the templates or values that are entered in the database, are returned as they are.
+However, there is a solution at least for the templates itself.
+Details are in the preset "Sign up for a project".

 ## Other resources